Compiled by Jeremy Foster -> mailto:jjfoster [snail] xtra [period] co [period] nz, August 2019.

 Lucena Stream Water

-William Lancaster Lucena (1839 1902) was a 19th century settler in the Featherston area.
-It is also known as Owhanga Stream.
+William Lancaster Lucena (1839 – 1902) was a 19th century settler in the Featherston area.
+It is now known as Owhanga Stream.

 Mahers Stream Water

-James Joseph Maher (1888 1964) was a 20'^th^ century farmer in the Mangaroa Valley area.
-He was also a member of parliament representing the Otaki electorate from 1945 to 1960.
+James Joseph Maher (1888 – 1964) was a 20th century farmer in the Mangaroa Valley area.
+He was also a National party Member of Parliament representing the Otaki electorate from 1945 to 1960.

 Manganui Stream Water

 A great stream.
 Manga means stream.
 Nui means great.
-It was also known as Monganui Stream.
+It was also known as Monganui Stream, which is a alternative spelling of Maunganui.

 Mangaroa River Water